vinlin24/cs35l-notebooks/Backups.md

 Remove old data that you don't need anymore before backing up.

 It's tedious to determine which data isn't needed anymore, so a lot of this is now done automatically.
+Of course, this has the downside where programs might decide to remove data that users still want.

-s
+**Encryption**

 Guard against problems like attackers from the inside stealing and/or selling data to other agents.